top of page

 Filey Bay – Filey Loop

-Filey loop walk.
-Filey is a small town located on the coast of North Yorkshire, England.
+Filey loop walk 4.35mi Filey is a small town located on the coast of North Yorkshire, England.
 The history of Filey dates back to the Roman era, when a fort was built on the site of the current town.
 However, it wasn't until the 12th century that Filey began to develop as a settlement, when a small community grew up around a chapel dedicated to St. Oswald.
-Filey remained a small fishing village for much of its history, but in the 19th century it began to develop as a seaside resort
+Filey remained a small fishing village for much of its history, but in the 19th century it began to develop as a seaside

 Michael Palmer